 - Change the assigned location of the tag

-4. Enter the starting number of your Bates Number if you wish to assign one, along with a prefix if you want one added before the number
+4. Proceed to Step 8 and enter the starting number of your Bates Number if you wish to assign one, along with a prefix if you want one added before the number

 5. Click on the "Produce" button

 In addition to applying stamps based on tags to documents, you can assign custom tags to all non-native documents in the production (mimicking the behavior of Bates Stamps)

 - To add a custom stamp, click on the "+ Add Custom Stamp" button and enter the text you would like stamped on the documents.